 It was a demo that led Sanjeev Bikhchandani, the founder of online classifieds giant Info Edge, to buy into the vision of Policybazaar.
 The year was 2008.
 At the time, insurance policy comparison in India was a fledgeling concept, and Yashish Dahiya, Policybazaar’s founder, was looking for someone to back his insurance comparison platform.
 At a meeting with the Info Edge founder, he made a bold claim.
 Dahiya, despite zero knowledge of Bikhchandani’s insurance purchases, told him that he was paying 60% too much for his car insurance.
+Sure enough, he proved this claim using his policy comparison platform.

 It’s an internet platform.
 It’s a holding company.
 It’s a VC fund.
 It’s Info Edge!